-- 2. Sign up to do a 10 to 15-minute oral presentation on one artifact of contemporary Canadian culture.
+- 2. A 10 to 15-minute class presentation on one artifact of contemporary Canadian culture.
 This could be a physical object, service, relational norm, artistic expression, advertisement, or document.
-It should be something that is recognized as normative and/or ubiquitous within Canadian culture. - Describe the artifact you have chosen, explaining why you consider it significant as an artifact of contemporary Canadian culture.
+It should be something recognized as normative and/or ubiquitous within Canadian culture. - Describe the artifact you have chosen, explaining why you consider it significant as an artifact of contemporary Canadian culture.
 Give something of the history and worldview that is implicit or explicit in the artifact itself, and what this artifact says about the surrounding culture. - Explain how the Gospel relates to this artifact, both ideologically and practically - Explore what forms of Church, evangelism, and discipleship, might be most helpful in engaging with and addressing the issues reflected in this artifact. - Presentations should include Powerpoint slides.
 These should be uploaded to Quercus following the class presentation.

-Length: 10 to 15 minute oral presentation (followed by a short Q & A period)
+Length: 10 to 15 minute class presentation (followed by a short Q & A period)

-Due date: On the day for which you signed up (week 3 through 11, during the seminar).
+Due date: On the day assigned (week 3 through 11, during the seminar).
+Students may switch dates but should let the instructor know about changes to the schedule.

 3. Read Vincent Donovan's Christianity Rediscovered.
 Write an impact summary on what you consider to be the five most important ideas in the book, and how these might shape your own approach to evangelism, catechesis, and worship.
 Please write also about any points on which you find yourself disagreeing with or questioning him.
 (You do not need to footnote every reference to the book.
 Simply give the page number in brackets.)
 Avoid long quotations.
-Submit this summary electronically to the course TA via Quercus.
+Upload this summary in a Word document on Quercus.